73rd Infantry Division (South Korea)

 The 73rd Reserve Infantry Division (Korean: 제73동원보병사단) is a military formation of the Republic of Korea Reserve Forces (ROKA).
 The division was created on 1 April 1987.
 The division is subordinated to the Mobilization Force Command and is headquartered in Namyangju City, Gyeonggi Province.
-During the peacetime, they are in charge of recruit training and active as a second line military unit.
+During peacetime, it is in charge of recruit training and active as a second line military unit.